gpincheiraa/fullstack-javascript-C01-M8/Auth.md

 Is a unified approach to grant access to some app to your resources

-- Resource owner
+- Resource owner (the user or account connected)
-- Resource Server
+- Resource Server (owr backend)
-- Client app
+- Client app (frontend app)
-- Authorization Server
+- Authorization Server (Google's firebase auth service)

 # SSO OpenID Connect ?